-If this argument is true, simple "non-scattering" [O2] retrievals from the O2 A-band can be used to find an ensemble of clean ocean-glint scenes where lightpath modification due to scattering effects is negligible.
-Following our rationale above, the upper edge of ocean-glint retrievals, i.e. the retrievals which show the least underestimation of the expected meteorological O2 concentration, are the scenes with the least contamination by scattering effects.
+If this argument is true, simple "non-scattering" $[O_2]$ retrievals from the O_2 A-band can be used to find an ensemble of clean ocean-glint scenes where light path modification due to scattering effects is negligible.
+Following our rationale above, the upper edge of ocean-glint retrievals, i.e. the retrievals which show the least underestimation of the expected meteorological O_2 concentration, are the scenes with the least contamination by scattering effects.
 For the upper edge ensemble, light scattering as a source of error is negligible, making it a good candidate ensemble to examine other sources of error such as spectroscopic uncertainties or instrumental deficiencies.
-Using this method we found the need to scale the O_2 absorption cross sections by a factor 1.03 in order to find agreement with the O_2 column inferred from ECMWF data.
+Using this method, we found the need to scale the O_2 absorption cross sections by a factor 1.03 in order to find agreement with the O_2 column inferred from ECMWF data.

-Figure 7: Histogram of the ratio between the total column O2 concentration retrieved from TANSO-FTS O2 A-band spectra ([O2]) and the expected meteorological O2 total column concentration ([O2,meteo]).
-Histograms are shown separately for retrievals from nadir soundings over land (green lines, black fill) and from glintspot soundings over the ocean (red lines, grey fill).
+Figure 7: Histogram of the ratio between the total column O_2 concentration retrieved from TANSO-FTS O_2 A-band spectra ([O_2]) and the expected meteorological O_2 total column concentration ([O_2 ,meteo]).
+Histograms are shown separately for retrievals from nadir soundings over land (green lines, black fill) and from glint spot soundings over the ocean (red lines, grey fill).
 The horizontal lines depict the 99th and 95th percentiles and the occurrence peak (from top to bottom).
 Retrievals neglect molecular as well as particulate light scattering effects and cover more than 3 yr of GOSAT operations from June 2009 to September 2012 (1 million nadir soundings, 0.3 million glint soundings).
-Basic quality screening is based on convergence of the iterative algorithm, instrument anomaly flagging, goodness of fit, and cirrus contamination detectable at the 5160 cm-1 water vapour absorption band.
+Basic quality screening is based on convergence of the iterative algorithm, instrument anomaly flagging, goodness of fit, and cirrus contamination detectable at the 5160 cm-1 water vapor absorption band.

-4. Output data
+4 Output data

-The output data are stored in one netcdf file per day.
-The file size varies between 3 and 5 Mb.
-Separate output files are being generated for the XCH_4 Full Physics and the XCO_2 Full Physics products.

-Note that the format of the main output data, which are the Level 2 data products, is described in the separate Product User Guide (PUG) document.
+The output data are stored in one NetCDF file per day.
+The file size varies between 1 and 5 Mb.
+Separate output files are generated for the XCH_4 and the XCO_2 Full Physics products.
+The format of the main output data, which are the Level 2 data products, is described in the separate document \PUG 2020.